Feel Good Rebranding

 Where do you go?
 How do you begin?

 Oregon Community Bank turned to the branding team at Thysse.
-We began with a thorough examination of the existing visual brand elements, and OCB’s future plans.
+We began with a thorough examination of the existing visual brand design elements, and OCB’s future plans.
 We then organized a series of Thysse-led employee charrettes in which we guided internal discussion focused around exposing the existing company culture and visions for the stakeholders’ outward messaging.